 Unfortunately, that will not have the huge impact on crowds that you might expect, as the summer Annual Passholder blockouts for the lowest tiers of passes end are roughly the same time.
 There will be a lot of pent-up demand for locals who have been blocked out for ~2 months, and they will return in droves that week.

 With that said, most of these locals have jobs, so the worst of these crowds will be in the afternoon and, especially, evening hours.
 If you arrive at rope drop and leave by 2 p.m., your perspective on crowds will be dramatically different from someone who arrives at 4 p.m. and focuses their attention on the Rivers of America attractions and Fantasmic.
 That area of Disneyland, in particular, will be a nightmare for the first week that the AP blockouts are lifted.

 Crowds should once again die down the following week, once locals get in their visits.
 This trend continues through early September, with more lulls early in the month.
 Post-Labor Day should see a significant drop-off in crowds.
 If you’re debating between a late August and early September visit, we’d strongly suggest early September.

 In both Disneyland and Disney California Adventure, early August is a time when park hours are typically longer.
-Both parks regularly open at 8 a.m., with Extra Magic Hours and/or Magic Mornings as early as 7 a.m. for on-site resort guests.
+Both parks regularly open at 8 a.m., with Early Entry starting 30 minutes before that for on-site resort guests.

 Disneyland closes at midnight for the first half of the month, with Disney California Adventure regularly closing at 10 p.m.
 These are the “maximum” operating hours for each park–the longest either are open any day of the year, aside from New Year’s Eve and other outliers.
 Expect earlier closing times later in the month, but you should still be able to enjoy a fairly late night in the parks.